 - Work from the top of the room to the bottom.
 Use a long-handled duster to dust the tops of cabinets, bookcases and other furnishings.
-Don’t forget to dust ceiling fans, crown molding, beams and other overhead elements.
+Don’t forget to dust ceiling fans, crown moulding, beams and other overhead elements.

 - Turn off lamps and ceiling lights.
 When the bulbs are cool, wipe them with a dry cloth.
 Dust the lamps and light fixtures and vacuum the shades.